-Drawing on this research, Principal Preparation for Excellence and Equity in Rural Schools (PPEERS) involves a partnership amongst 11 rural districts that struggle to find and keep effective principals for high needs schools and UNC Greensboro.
+Drawing on this research, Principal Preparation for Excellence and Equity in Rural Schools (PPEERS) – A North Carolina Principal Fellows Program involves a partnership amongst 12 rural districts that struggle to find and keep effective principals for high needs schools and UNC Greensboro.

 At the University Council of Educational Administration (UCEA) awards luncheon on November 11th, the PPEERS program was awarded the 2021 UCEA Exemplary Educational Leadership Program (EELP) award.
 The EELP award celebrates exemplary programs that model and can catalyze and support ongoing program improvement in other universities.

 If you have any questions about Principal Preparation for Excellence and Equity in Rural Schools (PPEERS) _ A North Carolina Principal Fellows Program that are not addressed in the PPEERS Frequently Asked Questions (PDF) document, please contact your District Point Person.

 Check out highlights from our current PPEERS 3 cohort and past cohorts in our PPEERS Spotlight Report.

 Read more about PPEERS in the articles below.

 - UNC System Awards NC Principal Fellow Program (NCPFP) Grants, Funding PPEERS through 2028

 - $1.6M Grant Prepares Principals to Lead in Rural, High-Needs Schools